-- Successfully complete all applicable classroom, academic, clinical, field internship and attendance requirements. - > Complete and document all applicable clinical requirements. - > Demonstrate skills competence as required in the laboratory, clinical, and field settings. - Demonstrate overall cognitive, psychomotor, and affective competence to the satisfaction of the faculty, clinical and field internship preceptors, Program Director, and Medical Director. - Not be under investigation or subject to disciplinary action for violation of The University of Toledo rules, regulations, or policies, and not have any outstanding balance on his or her student account. - Return any books, equipment, and other materials borrowed from the University of Toledo.
+- > Successfully complete all applicable classroom, academic, clinical, field internship and attendance requirements. - > Complete and document all applicable clinical requirements. - > Demonstrate skills competence as required in the laboratory, clinical, and field settings - ➤ Demonstrate overall cognitive, psychomotor, and affective competence to the satisfaction of the faculty, clinical and field internship preceptors, Program Director, and Medical Director. - ➤ Not be under investigation or subject to disciplinary action for violation of The University of Toledo rules, regulations, or policies, and not have any outstanding balance on his or her student account. - ➤ Return any books, equipment, and other materials borrowed from the University of Toledo and the University of Toledo EMS Program.